FastFilter/fastfilter_java/README.md

 Passwords not in the list will show "Not found" with more than 99% probability, and with less than 1% probability "Found" or "Found; common".

 Internally, the tool uses a xor+ filter (see above) with 8 bits per fingerprint.
-One bit of the key is either 0 (regular) or 1 (common), and so two lookups are made per password.
-Because two lookups are made, the false positive rate is twice of what it would be with just one lookup (0.0078 instead of 0.0039).
+Actually the 1024 smaller filters (segmens) are made, and the highest 10 bits of the key is the segment id.
+The lowest bit of the key is set to either 0 (regular) or 1 (common), and so two lookups are made per password.
+Because of that, the false positive rate is twice of what it would be with just one lookup (0.0078 instead of 0.0039).
 A regular Bloom filter with the same guarantees would be ~760 MB.
+For each lookup, one filter segment (so, less than 1 MB) are read from the file.